LeegenSteven/NetworkAgent-dev/environment/Readme.md

 # Setup GCP Environment

+This section describes how to set up a base Network Agent demo environment.

 ## Setup gcloud on your laptop

+Install gcloud

 ```
 gcloud init --no-launch-browser
 ```

+## Setup GCP environment variables

 Setup the following environment variables.
 They are used throughout the setup docs.